 To work faster, I switched to my MacBook.
 Before checking the spellings, I tried to rearrange the notes to resemble what they look like on the handout.
 Craft doesn’t underline your text, unbelievable!
 Let’s hope our developers can add that feature.
 I resorted to making the text bold, but it’s not quite the same.

 Once I had finished checking for errors and editing the text, I styled the notes following Ropsie’s style.
 I noticed all her French sentences are pink, so I kept that colour code.

-- I couldn’t change the colours of single words in sentences.
+- I couldn’t change the colour for single words in sentences.
 The app changes all the words in a block.